The Gallium Neutrino Absorption Cross Section and its Uncertainty: The Ge electron capture rate

 Thus, $\mathrm{B^{EC}_{GT}}(\mathrm{gs})$ is given as 2$\mathrm{B^{(\nu,e)}_{GT}}(\mathrm{gs})$ in Eq. (\ref{eq:sigmao}).

-\item $[1 + \epsilon_q]$ is the correction to $B_\mathrm{GT}$ arising from contributions beyond the allowed approximation.
-As the momentum transfer $q$ to the nucleus is very low, one expects that this contribution will be dominated by the term linear in the three-momentum $q$ arising from the interference between the GT and weak-magnetism amplitudes.
-This contribution is computed below and shown to be very small. \item The factor $[1 + g_{v,b}]_\mathrm{EC}$ represents the impact of radiative corrections on electron capture from the exchange of virtual photons and bremsstrahlung.
-We also discuss this correction below, as radiative corrections do appear to impact the relationship between electron capture and the inverse process of neutrino capture. \end{enumerate}
+\item {\it Weak magnetism correction:} $[1 + \epsilon_q]$ is the correction to $B_\mathrm{GT}$ arising from contributions beyond the allowed approximation.
+Because of the very low momentum transfer, these corrections are expected to be small and dominated by the interference term between the GT amplitude and weak magnetism.

-{\it Forbidden corrections:} Because of the very low momentum transfer accompanying electron capture, corrections to the ground-state transition probability are expected to be very small and associated with the interference term between the GT amplitude and weak magnetism.
 This interference generates a term linear in the three-momentum transfer.
 We find a correction to the GT transition probability of

 where $m_N$ is the nucleon mass and $\mu_{T=1} \, \approx \, 4.706$ is the isovector magnetic moment.
-As the spin contribution to weak magnetism is effectively determined by the EC capture rate, only the orbital contribution must be taken from theory. \\ ~\\ To estimate the orbital contribution as well as its uncertainty, we evaluated the needed orbital matrix element in the shell model, retaining all Slater determinants within the $2p_{3/2}1f_{5/2}2p_{1/2}1g_{9/2}$ model space, and employing three well-known effective interactions designed for this space, GCN2850 \cite{GCN2850}, jj44b \cite{jj44b}, and JUN45 \cite{JUN45}.
-The dimension of the shell-model space for $^{71}$Ge is about $1.5 \times 10^8$.
+As the spin contribution to weak magnetism is effectively determined by the EC capture rate, only the orbital contribution must be taken from theory. \\ ~\\ While the large isovector magnetic moment makes the weak magnetism correction relatively insensitive to nuclear structure uncertainties, one still must estimate the orbital contribution.
+We do this using the shell model (SM), retaining all Slater determinants within the $2p_{3/2}1f_{5/2}2p_{1/2}1g_{9/2}$ model space, and employing three effective interactions designed for this space, GCN2850 \cite{GCN2850}, jj44b \cite{jj44b}, and JUN45 \cite{JUN45}. \\ ~\\ We selected these interactions because of the extensive literature comparing their predictions to experiment, specifically, how well they reproduce measured moments, transitions, and low-lying nuclear spectra.
+For example, in \cite{JUN45} comparisons are made to experiment for binding energies, magnetic and quadrupole moments, B(E2) values, and nuclear spectra of a large set of $2p_{3/2}1f_{5/2}2p_{1/2}1g_{9/2}$ nuclei, including both $^{71}$Ga and $^{71}$Ge.
+In the paper presenting the jj44b interaction \cite{jj44b}, the properties and spectroscopy of odd isotopes of Ga (including $^{71}$Ga) were used as test of its quality.
+Side-by-side comparisons of JUN45 and jj44b predictions for spectra, quadrupole moments, and B(E2) values for the even isotopes of Ge are made in \cite{JGH2012,Mane}, and for the odd-isotopes of Ga (including $^{71}$Ga) in \cite{Sri}.
+The literature on GCN2850 predictions is somewhat more limited: the interaction has been employed in studies of weak process like $\beta \beta$ decay ($^{76}$Ge) and WIMP scattering ($^{73}$Ge).
+Representative work includes \cite{Klos,Caurier,Menendez}.\\ ~\\ The dimension of the SM space for $^{71}$Ge is about $1.5 \times 10^8$.
 The diagonalizations were performed with the Lanczos-algorithm code BIGSTICK \cite{Johnson:2013bna,Calvin}.
 We found

 so that the ratio that enters in Eq. (\ref{eq:forb}) is